alexxmanos/gen1-pokedex-api-reactproject/README.md

 # Gen 1 Pokémon Pokedex API Web App
 Welcome to the Gen 1 Pokémon Pokedex API Web App project!
-This project is a web application built using React that allows you to explore and learn about the original 151 Pokémon from the first generation of Pokémon games.
+This project is a web application built using React that allows you to explore and learn about the original 151 Pokémon from the first generation of Pokémon.
 It features a Pokedex for browsing Pokémon and a detailed view for each Pokémon's information.

 # Live Demo
 You can interact with the live version of this app: https://s8pyp6-3000.csb.app/